jpverkamp/blog/content/reviews/movies/Pirates of the Caribbean/5 - Pirates of the Caribbean Dead Men Tell No Tales.md

 - Jay Wolpert
 reviews/year: 2017
 ---
-After the smash hit of the first three and the downer that was {{<crosslink "On Stranger Tides">}}, I was cautiously hopeful that they could pull something off with Dead Men Tell No Tales.
+After the smash hit of the first three and the downer that was [[Pirates of the Caribbean: On Stranger Tides]](), I was cautiously hopeful that they could pull something off with Dead Men Tell No Tales.
 And... they did?
 Sort of?

 <!--more-->